Boate family: Last of the Boates

 Since Arnold's only surviving child, as far as is known, was a daughter, Mariana, the Godfrey Boate who was described as a clerk in Chancery was almost certainly a younger son of Gerard and Katherine Boate.
 This Godfrey was the father of Godfrey Boate junior, who became a High Court judge, and whose conduct of a trial for seditious libel so enraged Jonathan Swift that on the judge's death in 1722 he wrote a mocking and vindictive Elegy for Judge Boat.
-Godfrey had no sons: through his elder daughter Lucy, the Boate lands passed by marriage into the Hemsworth family of Abbeville, County Tipperary, although Godfrey seems to have died heavily in debt, and under a Private Act of Parliament of 1728 much of the Tipperary estate was sold to cover the debts.
+Godfrey had no sons: through his elder daughter Lucy, the Boate lands passed by marriage into the Hemsworth family of Abbeville, County Tipperary, although Godfrey seems to have died heavily in debt, and under a private act of Parliament, the Boate's Estate Act 1728 (2 Geo.
+2. c.
+17 Pr.), much of the Tipperary estate was sold to cover the debts.